ironman-tetsuo/Introduction_to_scRNA-seq/1_Clark_P2_Retina/README.md

 This is the R script
 [Clark_P2_Retina.ipynb](./Clark_P2_Retina.ipynb)

 This is the thre dimesntional UMAP.
 Please download this file and save locally and open it.
+This file enables interactive view of 3d UMAP.
 [plot_cell_types.html](./plot_cell_types.html)

+This is a gif image of 3d UMAP
 <img src="./plot_cell_types.gif" width="600">